Mapping Commercial GIS Data Usage Rights: A Deterministic Pipeline

 def parse_geojson(json_path: Path) -> Optional[str]:

-"""Extract license/rights fields from GeoJSON properties."""
+"""Extract license/rights text from top-level GeoJSON properties.

 try:

-with open(json_path, "r", encoding="utf-8") as f:
+with open(json_path, "r", encoding="utf-8") as fh:

-data = json.load(f)
+data = json.load(fh)

 props = data.get("properties", {})

-for key in ["license", "rights", "usage_rights", "eula"]:
+for key in ("license", "rights", "usage_rights", "eula",

-return props[key].strip()
+return value.strip()

 return None

-def map_rights(metadata_path: Path) -> Dict[str, any]:
+def map_rights(metadata_path: Path) -> Dict:

 raw_license = None

-compliance = RIGHTS_MATRIX.get(normalized_key, RIGHTS_MATRIX["proprietary"])
+compliance = RIGHTS_MATRIX[normalized_key]

 return {